Aryan20/E-Voting/README.md

 Open the directory where you have saved this site

-Now do `SHIFT + Right Click` and then select either powershell or command prpt accordind to your convinience
+Now do `SHIFT + Right Click` and then select either powershell or command prompt according to your convinience

 Now in the terminal window of your choice type -